hexydec/torque/readme.md

 - Select the "Lighthouse" tab
 - Click "Generate Report"

 Do this before you enable the plugin, and then again after you have enabled and configured the plugin.
 The performance metric should be higher with the plugin.
-You can also look at the Network tab in the developer console and see that the total download size and number of requests is lower (With combne and minify enabled).
+You can also look at the Network tab in the developer console and see that the total download size and number of requests is lower (With combine and minify enabled).

 ### I enabled minification and it broke my site

 Some advanced minification optimisations can cause issues with your website's layout, or break your Javascript depending on how your CSS/Javascript selectors are setup.

 For example, you can strip default attributes from your HTML such as `type="text"` on the `<input>` object.
-If you have a CSS or Javascript selector that relies on this attribute being there, such as `input[type=input]`, the selector will no longer match.
+If you have a CSS or Javascript selector that relies on this attribute being there, such as `input[type=text]`, the selector will no longer match.
 See [HTMLdoc: Mitigating Side Effects of Minification](https://github.com/hexydec/htmldoc/blob/master/docs/mitigating-side-effects.md) for solutions.

 ### Why is HTMLdoc best in class?